 How long does it take to retrieve a car?

 How reliable is an Automated Parking System?

-Automated Parking Systems provides true redundancy with multiple elements controlling the same process to provide alternatives in case of a component failure.
+Automated Parking Systems provide true redundancy with multiple elements controlling the same process to provide alternatives in case of a component failure.

 What happens during an electrical failure?

-Most Automated Parking Systems are equipped with a stand-by generator in sufficient capacity to get the job done if or when there is a power failure.
-An automatic transfer switch ensures a seamless transition to stand-by power within 6 seconds.
+Automated Parking Systems can be equipped with a stand-by generator when there is a power failure.
+An automatic transfer switch ensures a seamless transition to stand-by power within a few seconds.

 What if the computer system crashes?

 Most Automated Parking Systems servers are not only equipped with UPS (Uninterruptable Power Supply), but also with a true hot swappable redundant server that has all information instantly available to continue seamless operation.

 Can a car ever get stuck inside the Automated Parking System?